Photo by rawpixel.com, CC by 1.0

 Fractional Odds

-Fractional odds have been traditionally used in the UK and Ireland so, for our game they might appear as something like this:
+Fractional odds have long been the traditional format in the UK and Ireland.
+In our example, they might look something like this:

 The key for fractional odds is that the second number is the amount you would have to stake to win the first amount.